readmeio/fetch-har/README.md

 - `har` is a [har](https://en.wikipedia.org/wiki/.har) file format.
 - `userAgent` is an optional user agent string to let you declare where the request is coming from.

-Performs a fetch request from a given HAR file.
-HAR files can be used to list lots of requests but we only use the first from the `log.entries` array.
+Performs a fetch request from a given HAR definition.
+HAR definitions can be used to list lots of requests but we only use the first from the `log.entries` array.

 ### `fetchHar.constructRequest(har, userAgent) => Request`